fcbdWhat is the potential of the intestinal microbiota as a target for treating obesity in comparison to current

 I have concluded that a treatment centred around the microbiome has great potential in becoming a new option for obese individuals through observing the various ways in which modulations in this ecology correlates with obesity trends; however, further research is needed to fully understand the role of the microbiome and to begin testing beyond lab mice and limited study groups, and will involve a huge investment of time and money (to acquire advanced equipment and the necessary expertise .

 With the trend of a current rise in obesity, it is becoming necessary for a treatment which combines efficiency of bariatric procedures alongside safety and practicality.
 In recent years the microbiome has opened up an exciting path of using your own bacteria to reduce fat.
-If successful, in the subsequent future we can increase weight loss treatment accessibility to the population and reduce the burden on the NHS to provide such expensive operations, try using this Okinawa flat belly tonic for weight loss.
+If successful, this explains in the subsequent future we can increase weight loss treatment accessibility to the population and reduce the burden on the NHS to provide such expensive operations, try using this Okinawa flat belly tonic for weight loss.

 I have produced a glossary and a list of abbreviations for technical words which are referred to throughout this dissertation.
 Please refer to this list if you are unsure about a term (page 16).